This Chocolate Truffle Tart is silky smooth and super rich! It’s also easy to make, and it’s the perfect dessert for any chocolate lover!

-This recipe uses a 10-inch tart pan.
-If you are using an 8-inch pan decrease the ingredients by 1/4, and if you are using a 12-inch pan increase the ingredients by 1/4.
+- This recipe calls for a 10-inch tart pan.
+If you are using an 8-inch pan decrease the ingredients by 25%, and if you are using a 12-inch pan increase the ingredients by 25%.
 The same will also apply to your cooking time.

-Use the best quality bitter-sweet chocolate that you can afford for this recipe, after all chocolate is the star of this recipe!
-The brands I would recommend are Ghirardelli or Scharffen Berger.
+- Use the best quality bitter-sweet chocolate that you can afford in this recipe.
+After all, chocolate is the star of this recipe!
+The brands I recommend are Ghirardelli and Scharffen Berger.

 - 2 cup Oreo Cookie Crumbs